i-pi/i-pi/docs/src/output-files.rst

    data, info = read_output("simulation.out")

 Trajectory files can be read with `ipi.read_trajectory`.
-This reads the trajectory output into a list of `ase.Atoms` objects, converting positions to and cell to angstrom, and moving other properties to arrays and converting them to ASE units (e.g. forces are in eV/Å). `extras` output files (that contain either numerical data, or raw strings, returned by the driver code in addition to energy and forces) can be processed by using `format='extras'`
+This reads the trajectory output into a list of `ase.Atoms` objects (hence this functionality has a dependency on `ase`), converting positions and cell to angstrom, and moving other properties to arrays and converting them to ASE units (e.g. forces are in eV/Å). `extras` output files (that contain either numerical data, or raw strings, returned by the driver code in addition to energy and forces) can be processed by using `format='extras'`